moda-gov-tw/PETs-Applications/homomorphic_encryption/criminal_data_cloud_computing/README.md

 The application listed here only serves as the minimum demonstration of using PETs.
 The source code should not be directly deployed for production use.

 ## Quick Start

+The application has been tested using OpenFHE v1.1.0 and nodejs 20.10.0 on Ubuntu 22.04.3 with Intel(R) Core(TM) i7-10700KF and 32 GB memory.

 ### Build The Server And Client